Newly diagnosed with epilepsy – your guide

 • Know your triggers

 You might find that some things make you more likely to have seizures.
 These are often called triggers.
 Possible triggers include stress, not sleeping well and drinking too much alcohol.
-A very small number of people have seizures triggered by lights that flash or flicker.
+Only 3 to 5 in 100 people with epilepsy have seizures triggered by lights that flash or flicker.
+Find out more about photosensitive epilepsy

 Avoiding your triggers can help you to have fewer seizures.
 But not everyone is able to identify a trigger for their seizures.